-James Mathewson has 20 years of experience in writing, editing, and publishing effective web content.
-As the distinguished technical marketer for search at IBM, he currently leads four missions within IBM Marketing: search marketing, content strategy, video marketing optimization, and marketing taxonomy innovation.
-These related missions come together in the tools and education he designs to scale content marketing across the largest B2B enterprise in the world.
+James Mathewson had 20 years of experience in writing, editing, and publishing effective web content.
+As the distinguished technical marketer for search at IBM, he led four missions within IBM Marketing: search marketing, content strategy, video marketing optimization, and marketing taxonomy innovation.
+These related missions came together in the tools and education he designs to scale content marketing across the largest B2B enterprise in the world.

 Prior to leading the search mission, James was editor in chief of ibm.com for four years.
 In that role, he focused on improving customer satisfaction with ibm.com content.
 That entailed writing style guides and educating writers, editors, and content strategists on how to create audience-centric content.
 These efforts helped reduce the percentage of users citing content quality as the cause of their dissatisfaction from 6% to 1%.
 During his tenure, search continued to cause 7% of the respondents to fail to achieve their goals, and so he has focused on search ever since.
 His first job in that capacity was to replace the ibm.com internal search function.
 Within a month, the new system went from the 20th largest to the 2nd largest referring source for IBM marketing experiences.

 Prior to coming to IBM, James was editor in chief of ComputerUser magazine and ComputerUser.com from 1997 to 2003.
 Targeting techies and developers, the magazine was a monthly tabloid-style publication distributed in 35 markets in the United States.
 Under his leadership, the publication grew from distribution of 600,000 to 2 million per month.
 The related daily website grew from its inception in 1999 to 1.7 million unique visits per month.

 James held two master’s degrees from the University of Minnesota, an M.A. in philosophy of language and linguistics and an M.S. in the rhetoric of scientific and technical communication.